o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 5. Install Python Version 3
 6. Install R
 7. Set up environment variables
+8. Build the client application
-8. Start the server
+9. Start the server

 #### 1. Install  Node.js and npm

 Node.js always comes in combination with it's packaging manager npm .
 It can be installed on any common OS, and therefore you can use nearly any server operating system you like.
 SentiTomo was built on MacOS X Sierra Version 10.12.6 so we suggest using a Unix based server here.
-To install Node you can either use the downloads provided by the [Node website](https://nodejs.org/en/download/) or using one of the following aproaches.
+To install Node you can either use the downloads provided by the [Node website](https://nodejs.org/en/download/) or using one of the following approaches.

 __MacOS:__